-Our graduates then go on to practise as Dental Hygienists in community health, general or specialized dentistry, research, and long-term and institutionalized care environments.
-You may also continue your studies, and be eligible to transfer credits to the Bachelor of Science - Human Science or Bachelor of Health Administration programs at Athabasca University.
+Our graduates then go on to practice as dental hygienists in community health, general or specialized dentistry, research, and long-term and institutionalized care environments.
+You may also continue your studies and be eligible to transfer credits through our multiple pathways towards a degree such as a Bachelor's Degree in Dental Hygiene or Bachelor of Public Health at degree granting institutions such as The University of British Columbia and Brock University.

 "I highly recommend Fanshawe's Dental Hygiene program as I have found the instructors to be very knowledgeable, approachable and caring.
 I am certain that the clinical experience and guidance I have received will lead me to a successful and rewarding career!"

 |This is a highly competitive program; the number of qualified applicants exceeds the number of seats available.
 Please see www.fanshawec.ca/hcp for descriptions of grades and educational background required for a successful application.|